-Instructional services provided by a TVI and/or an O&M specialist are delivered in different models, including but not limited to
+Instruction services provided by a TVI and/or an O&M specialist are delivered in different models, including but not limited to

 - itinerant services, which may be provided in multiple schools and/or multiple districts, and

-- resource rooms - physical spaces, separate from the general education classroom, dedicated to individualized instruction.
+- resource rooms—physical spaces, separate from the general education classroom, dedicated to individualized instruction.

 The role of the TVI and O&M specialist is to teach and support the expanded core curriculum for students with visual impairment and instruct students in the development of compensatory or functional skills, including communication modes, orientation and mobility, social interaction skills, independent living skills, recreation and leisure skills, career education, technology, sensory efficiency skills, and self-determination.
-TVIs will also support students with visual impairment in the general and/or special education curriculum by
+TVIs will also support students who have visual impairment in the general and/or special education curriculum by

 - conducting functional vision evaluations;